AccessKit/accesskit/ARCHITECTURE.md

 ## File structure

+The main folders are:

+- `common/` stores the main accesskit crate.
+- `consumer/` stores utility code for platform adapters.
+- `platforms/` stores platform adapters.

+### `common/`

-- `common/` is the main accesskit crate, it's where there is what you need to import accesskit.
-You use this crate to build a representation for your accessibility tree.
+This folder stores the `accesskit` crate, which defines the types you need to build your accessibility tree.

-- `platforms/` is where you'll find the adapters, crates that expose the constructed accessibility trees to the platform APIs.
-- `consumer/` defines common code used by adapters.
-Most accesskit users don't need to use that crate.
+See **`accesskit` crate overview** section for details.

 ### `consumer/`

-This folder holds the `accesskit_consumer` crate, which defines types and functions used by adapters.
+This folder stores the `accesskit_consumer` crate, which defines types and functions used by platform adapters (see next section).

 You're unlikely to need to look at `accesskit_consumer` unless you're writing a platform adapter or a testing system for accesskit.

-`accesskit_consumer::Tree` is the type that retains the accessibility tree in memory and updates it when a new `TreeUpdate` is emitted (see `accesskit` section).
+`accesskit_consumer::Tree` is the type that retains the accessibility tree in memory and updates it when a new `TreeUpdate` is emitted (see **`accesskit` crate overview**).

 ### `platforms/`